airlabitu/Sound_dive/README.md

 # Sound_dive
-Code and resources the Sound Dive proect
+Code and resources the SoundDive project